nikfrank/react-chess-pieces/README.md

 }

 export default App;
 ```

 the Piece Component renders into an unstyled svg, so you should be able to style it however you please

+this example is missing all the CSS - if you want to learn how to build a chessboard in react checkout my [workshop here](https://github.com/nikfrank/chess-workshop)

 original sprite svg: